sockeqwe/website-old/_posts/2015-06-24-sqlbrite-dao.md

 }
 {% endhighlight %}

-So you can call `ChatMessage msg = ChatMessageMapper.single(Cursor)` or `List<ChatMessage> messages = ChatMessageMapper.list(Cursor)` to read the Cursor and save the cursor column values into the corresponding fields of the model class.
+As you see a `Func1<Cursor, ChatMessage> MAPPER` will be generated.
+We use that afterwards with RxJava `map()` operator to create a `ChatMessage` instance (more details in next chapter).
 You may have also noticed that there is a `ContentValuesBuilder` that can be used as type-safe builder for `ContentValues` like this:

 {% highlight java %}
 ContentValues cv = ChatMessageMapper.contentValues()